 - Cave Time – this is simply the opportunity to reflect and think about the day on your own or in a quiet time of the day.
 Think about your train journey home after a great conference, course or development day and how your head can be buzzing with ideas.

 Getting access to high quality external speakers is not always easy and can be very expensive.
 If you want a particular speaker it is likely you will need to book them months in advance and possibly even a year.
 There might be some really capable inputs and interesting speakers that you have on your own staff or in a neighbouring school.
-Don’t forget the power of twitter – it’s how most TeachMeets are put together.
+Don’t forget the power of twitter – it’s how most TeachMeets and many conferences are now put together.

 It is important to make sure the speaker is aware of the input that is required; the time they will have to be available and how this fits with and complements the needs of the school.